 The secret to success, according to Dearing?
-Taking these three simple steps:
+In order to transform your career, you need only take these three simple steps:

 - Perform a self-assessment